Unrelentful/Neopets-Item-Price-Tooltip/README.md

 >Quick How-To: Download Tampermonkey, add/create new script, copy/paste my code.
 Click Save, Navigate to one of the pages, reload it, highlight item text.

-Can also find it on GreasyFork here: https://greasyfork.org/en/scripts/535724-neopets-item-price-tooltip-itemdb-jellyneo-link
+~ Can also find my Script on GreasyFork here: https://greasyfork.org/en/scripts/535724-neopets-item-price-tooltip-itemdb-jellyneo-link